Italian Charcuterie Board aka Italian Salumi Board

 Creating an Italian Charcuterie Board

-Selecting the meats: Do not try to include all of the above on your Italian Charcuterie Board, a selection of 3-5 is usually sufficient.
+Selecting the Italian meats for Charcuterie boar: Do not try to include all of the above on your Italian Charcuterie Board, a selection of 3-5 is usually sufficient.
 Try to have different sizes, shapes, colors, and textures.
 A safe trio: prosciutto, coppa, and a salami like finocchiona will taste delicious and be visually appealing.

 Selecting the cheese (if you are including): My number one rule is choose what you like.
 2-3 selections will usually suffice, and again, vary the size, texture, shape and color if possible.
 If you want something Italian, go with Burrata and something harder like Asiago or Parmigiano Reggiano.
 Or if you want to venture out, and want more information on selecting cheeses, please check out my post on cheese boards.